cbohnert67/Objective-Data-Scientist/README.md

 It is a life long learning journey to get skilled as a Data Scientist.

-One has to build solid foundatiosn either in applied mathematics and programming.
+One has consequently to build solid foundations either in applied mathematics and programming.

 This is hence the first step in your Data Science journey.
-Expect at least one year to learn these concepts and tools!

 ## Step 1.
 Mathematical & Computational Foundations

+Choose one or more material from each topic and expect at least one year to learn these concepts and tools!

 ### Multivariable Calculus: the mathematics of change in several dimensions.